dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 If you're looking for a query that is easy to run and/or expected to be of broad interest, please email us at **FILL IN**.
 We will let you know if we are able to fulfill the request.

-### Option 3: Use the dsgrid software yourself

-*This is only possible if we publish the dataset data files as well ...?
-And users would have to go through the time mapping explosion?
-Unless we publish a serialized registry....*